 Cliffs of Moher

-The steep and wondrous Cliffs of Moher, overlooking the Atlantic Ocean in County Clare, are one of Ireland's top visitor sights.
+The steep and wondrous Cliffs of Moher overlook the Atlantic Ocean in County Clare, and are one of Ireland's top visitor sights.
 The majestic cliffs rise from the ocean to a height of 702ft (214m) and extend for a distance of five miles (8km).
 Formed by layers of sandstone, shale and siltstone, the cliffs have stood unchanged for millions of years.
 Visitors come to marvel at their splendour, and to enjoy views towards the Aran Islands in Galway Bay, as well as the valleys and hills of Connemara.
-If at all possible, visit the cliffs on a clear day so that you can fully appreciate the views and natural beauty; if you go on a misty or rainy day you often can't even see the ocean far below you and the wind on the cliff-tops can be terrifyingly strong.
-However, Irish weather being what it is, try not to miss out on this amazing attraction come rain or shine.
+If at all possible, travellers should visit the cliffs on a clear day to fully appreciate the views and natural beauty.
+On misty or rainy days, it's impossible see the ocean far below, and the wind on the cliff-tops can be terrifyingly strong.

-The award-winning visitor centre offers an ultra-modern interpretive centre, Atlantic Edge, which includes interactive exhibits and displays, images, an audio visual show, and a virtual reality cliff face adventure.
-You can quite easily approach the cliffs without visiting the centre but learning a bit about the place enriches the experience.
+The award-winning visitor centre offers an ultra-modern interpretive centre, Atlantic Edge, which includes interactive exhibits and displays, images, an audio visual show, and a virtual reality cliff-face adventure.
+Travellers can quite easily approach the cliffs without visiting the centre, but learning a bit about the place enriches the experience.

 Telephone: +353 65 708 6141